-Take your guests on a trip to North Africa with this one-pot chicken tagine flavored with Moroccan harissa and ras el hanout spice blend.
+Take your tastebuds on a trip to North Africa with this one-pot chicken tagine flavored with Moroccan-inspired harissa and ras el hanout spice blend.
 In just one hour, you will have a flavorful dish that will taste like it took hours to cook.
-Plus it's easy to make ahead of time so you can enjoy the party!
+Plus it's easy to prep ahead of time making it a great option for dinner parties.

 Heat olive oil in a large skillet over medium high heat.
 Season the chicken pieces with salt and pepper.
 Add chicken to the skillet and brown on all sides.
 Remove the chicken from pan and set aside.